alicebartlett/alicebartlett.github.io/_posts/2022-06-24-how-to-explain-technical-artchitecture-with-a-natty-little-video.md

 In [Giles Turnbull’s Agile comms handbook](https://agilecommshandbook.com/) he talks about the three layers of comms, and these videos are in the context layer.

 ### These are scrappy, and that’s good
 Anybody with a deep familiarity with the system is going to find a bunch of problems with these diagrams.
-They don’t contain all the detail; I’ve missed off everything to do with authentication, cacheing, logging, and some other content APIs.
+They don’t contain all the detail; I’ve missed off everything to do with authentication, caching, logging, and some other content APIs.

 Those diagrams also exist but they are the detail layer, not the context layer, where we give people “just enough” information to see if they want to know more or if they have what they need and can go on with their life.